Compliance Requirements

 I'm not in a clinical/practicum rotation or in a degree that requires clinical/practicum rotations.
 Do I still need to receive an influenza vaccine?

 Yes.
-It is the policy of the School of Nursing and Academic Health Center that all students receive an influenza vaccine.
-Additionally, it's beneficial to your individual health.
+It is the policy of the School of Nursing that all students receive an influenza vaccine.

 Why are there compliance requirements/policy?

-2. The safety of patients and School of Nursing students, faculty and staff
+• The safety of patients and School of Nursing students, faculty, and staff

 Boynton Health Service maintains the immunization compliance requirements for all health science students.
-For more information on those requirements, please visit Boynton’s Academic Health Center Information page.
-Steps to complete the immunization requirements are listed in your new student checklist/orientation Canvas webpage.
+For more information on those requirements, please visit Boynton’s Vaccine Requirements webpage.

-You must follow the steps below to submit the appropriate documentation acknowledging you have received the following:
+You must submit the appropriate documentation acknowledging you have received the following:

 • Measles, Mumps, Rubella (MMR)